E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Applications

 \subsubsection{Case study}

-We also conduct case studies to explicitly demonstrate how our pipeline aids in predicting relevance labels.
+We conduct case studies to demonstrate how our pipeline predicts relevance labels.
 The case studies are shown in Table \ref{tab:case_study}.

-In the first example, the model fails to match `enhancement' with `energy supplement' using only the original query and product.
+In the first example, the model fails to match the term `enhancement' to `energy supplement' using only the original query and product.
 But with predicted category (i.e., `supplements'), purpose (i.e., `energy support'), and user profiles (i.e., `health-conscious individuals') from our pipeline, the similarity of query and product becomes closer, so that the model can predict the right label.

-In the second example, the query is vague and unspecified, failing to mention the exact product type, which results in an incorrect prediction given the product.
-With our augmentation injected, the backbone model can discover similarity between intentions (i.e., `natural care' and `digestive health'), features (i.e., `plant-based' and `vegan'), and user tendencies (i.e., `health-conscious individuals'), resulting in making a correct final prediction.
+In the second example, the query is vague and does not specify the exact product type, resulting in an incorrect prediction.
+With E-CARE augmentation injected, the backbone model can discover similarity between intentions (i.e., `natural care' and `digestive health'), features (i.e., `plant-based' and `vegan'), and user tendencies (i.e., `health-conscious individuals'), resulting in a correct prediction.